mattdiamond/Recorderjs/README.md

 - **bufferLength** - (*optional*) The length of the buffer that the internal JavaScriptNode uses to capture the audio.
 Can be tweaked if experiencing performance issues.
 Defaults to 4096.
 - **numberOfChannels** - (*optional*) The number of channels to record.
 1 = mono, 2 = stereo.
 Defaults to 2
 - **sampleRate** - (*optional*) The sample rate to record at.
 Defaults to audio device native sample rate.
 If different than the audio device rate, the audio will be resampled using a linear interpolation algorithm.
 - **bitDepth** - (*optional*) The bit depth to record at.
 Defaults to 16.
 Supported values are 8, 16, 24, 32.
 No dither is added when reducing bit depth.
+Note that all bit depths record signed integer samples except for bitDepth of 8 which records unsigned integer samples.

 ---------
 #### Instance Methods